Israel pounds Gaza neighborhoods, as people scramble for safety in sealed-off territory

 U.S. President Joe Biden is scheduled to speak Tuesday with Prime Minister Benjamin Netanyahu about coordination with allies to “defend Israel and innocent people against terrorism,” the White House said.

-The Israeli military said more than 900 people have been killed in Israel.
-In Gaza and the West Bank, 704 people have been killed, according to authorities there; Israel says hundreds of Hamas fighters are among them.
+The Israeli military said Tuesday that more than 1,000 people have been killed in Israel.
+In Gaza and the West Bank, 830 people have been killed, according to authorities there; Israel says hundreds of Hamas fighters are among them.
 Thousands have been wounded on both sides.

 The bodies of roughly 1,500 Hamas militants were found on Israeli territory, the military said.
 It wasn’t immediately clear whether those numbers overlapped with deaths previously reported by Palestinian authorities.